These chairs are the first cantilever chairs in furniture history. They were used for the first time in 1927 in the Weissenhof-Siedlung in Stuttgart.

 Materials & Finishes

 Cantilever chair with chrome-plated tubular steel frame.
-Seat and backrest butt leather or buffalo hide brown.
+Seat and backrest butt leather.

 Also available in an array of other finishes, materials and quantities - please contact one of our showrooms for more information.